Chronic pain management in seniors — beyond the pill bottle

 The personality changes can be subtle or dramatic.
 Your parent might become irritable.
 The pain is constantly in the background, and it wears on the nervous system.
 Small frustrations that wouldn't have bothered them before now cause disproportionate reactions.
 They might become withdrawn and less interested in social interaction.
 They might seem depressed even if they're not diagnosably depressed.
 They might lose patience with things they used to enjoy.

 The world literally shrinks.
 Your parent used to go to the coffee shop and meet friends.
 The car ride to get there, the sitting in the chair, the ride back home, all of it involves pain.
 Eventually, the pain cost of going to the coffee shop feels too high, and they stop.
 They used to take walks.
 Now walking increases pain.
-They used to go to church or the community center or to visit family.
-Each of those activities involves movement and positioning that hurts.
 Over time, the radius of what your parent does gets smaller and smaller.

 This isolation has mental health consequences.
 Depression and pain are linked.
+Research published by the NIH shows that chronic pain and depression co-occur in 30 to 50 percent of older adults, and each condition worsens the other.
 Your parent might be depressed because they're in pain.
 They might be in more pain because they're depressed.
 They're no longer engaging in activities they enjoyed.
 They're spending more time alone.
-They're not getting the physical and social stimulation that keeps people engaged with life.
 The quality of life declines.

-From a medical perspective, untreated chronic pain can affect the immune system, can worsen existing conditions like diabetes or heart disease, can slow healing, and can generally accelerate aging.
-The body is working harder just to manage the pain, and there's less capacity for other things.
+From a medical perspective, untreated chronic pain can affect the immune system, can worsen existing conditions like diabetes or heart disease, can slow healing, and can generally accelerate functional decline.

 The Treatment Challenge